-Variety and Breed: Dark Gray Dorkings
+Variety and Breed: Dark Gray Dorking

 Identification: Identified by breed and marker colors added to their heads; DD-Blue, DD-Green1, DD-Green2, DD-Brown, and DD-Purple

-Variety and Breed: Red Dorkings
+Variety and Breed: Red Dorking

 Identification: Identified by breed and marker shapes added to their heads; RD-X, RD-O, RD-Dot, RD-Line, and RD-Z. Not pictured is RD-Squirt, who was included in the experiment later.
 Sadly, RD-Z passed away before its sex could be determined.